ashleychampagne/Web-Scraping-Toolkit/Beautiful-Soup-Workflow.md

 _Last updated May 2020_
 ***
 ### Set up:
+1. Open a new document in a text editor of your choice.
+You should save the file as a Python document by using the extension ".py".
+I will refer to my document as "scraping.py."
+2. Open a new terminal an navigate to the directory where you saved your Python document using the command 'ls' to list directories and the command 'cd' to change directories.
-1. The first step is to install some dependencies for Beautiful Soup.
+3. Install the dependencies for Beautiful Soup.
 First make sure that you have Python 3 on your machine.
-Then, open a new terminal and type the commands:
+In terminal type the commands:
     ~~~
     python3 -m pip install requests
     python3 -m pip install bs4
     python3 -m pip install lxml
     ~~~
     If you get a _permission denied_ error preface each command with the word "sudo".
 This will prompt you to enter your password to install dependencies.
-2. Now, open a new document in a text editor of your choice.
-You should save the file as a Python document by using the extension ".py".
-I will refer to my document as "scraping.py."
-3. Include the folling at the begining of your document:
+4. Add the following to the begining of your document:
     ~~~
     import requests
     from bs4 import BeautifulSoup
     ~~~
+5. Throughout your project you will want to run your code to debug it, test it, and finally use it to gather your data set.
+To run your code type this command in terminal:
+    ~~~
+    python3 scraping.py
+    ~~~
+    Any printed output will apear in terminal.
 ### Using Beautiful Soup
 #### 1. Compiling a list of URLs
 Often, you will want to scrape data from a number of pages which are all linked to from a homepage.
 The first step is to scrape a list of links from the home page.